halcyonmobile/MultiplatformPlayground/README.md

 #### Note:

-It's primary purpose is to showcase sharing every layer except the UI layer in between multiple platforms, so shared **Presentation layer** using the MVVM pattern, shared **Domain** and **Data layers** (UseCase, Repositories, Entities, etc.).
+Its primary purpose is to showcase sharing every layer except the UI layer in between multiple platforms, so shared **Presentation layer** using the MVVM pattern, shared **Domain** and **Data layers** (UseCase, Repositories, Entities, etc.).

- If sharing ViewModel logic is out of scope for you, then consider checking out the following repositorys:
+ If sharing ViewModel logic is out of scope for you, then consider checking out the following repositories:

 - https://github.com/joreilly/PeopleInSpace
 - https://github.com/touchlab/KaMPKit